ibilalkayy/coin-route/README.md

-# Safepay Backend Engineer Takehome Test
+# Coin-Route: Cryptocurrency Exchange Price Optimizer

 ## Overview

-This project is a takehome test for candidates applying for a backend engineer position at Safepay.
-The objective is to create a JSON API that determines the best cryptocurrency exchange (Coinbase or Binance) to buy a specified amount of Bitcoin (BTC) in terms of US Dollars (USD) or Tether (USDT).
-This README provides an in-depth explanation of the project's structure, functionality, and implementation details.
+Coin-Route is a lightweight JSON API designed to help users find the best cryptocurrency exchange to buy a specified amount of Bitcoin (BTC) with minimal USD or USDT expenditure.
+This README provides a comprehensive guide to understanding, setting up, and extending Coin-Route.

 ## Project Structure